bioperl/bioperl-live/README.md

 overview on how to install and manage Perl modules but the bottom-line
 is:

-1. find the module you need, for example `Bio::DB::EUtilities`
+1. figure out the modules you need, for example `Bio::DB::EUtilities` (this is typically the modules that are `use` in your code)
-2. install it with `cpanm`, for example `cpanm Bio::DB::EUtilities`
+2. install them with `cpanm`, for example `cpanm Bio::DB::EUtilities`

 Alternatively, some Linux distributions have packaged BioPerl and have it available through their package manager.